Helm Installation

 • If you are going to use Helm to manage the certificates based on the parameters, please copy these values into the certificate and key values for a given server.ingress.secrets entry.

-• In case you are going to manage TLS secrets separately, please know that you must create a TLS secret with name INGRESS_HOSTNAME-tls (where INGRESS_HOSTNAME is a placeholder to be replaced with the hostname you set using the server.ingress.hostname parameter).
+• In case you are going to manage TLS secrets separately, create a TLS secret with name INGRESS_HOSTNAME-tls (where INGRESS_HOSTNAME is a placeholder to be replaced with the hostname you set using the server.ingress.hostname parameter) and provide only its name in server.ingress.secrets without certificate and key entries.

 • To use self-signed certificates created by Helm, set server.ingress.tls to true and server.ingress.certManager to false.